REVOLV1NG/REVOLV1NG/README.md

 _ don't drag me into stupid arguments and blame me when I have nothing to do with it.

+- I am not so rude and arrogant, sometimes i only text with friends at parties i rarely text in public

 - my fav DTR Ship ; Spamtenna . kroelle .
 Susel .
 Elnino .
 Syberspade .
+There are so many that I won't list them all.